oddstream/csol/README.md

 Toast
 ```

-### Global variables defined by gomps4 for use by script
+### Global variables defined by csol for use by script

 ```Lua
 FAN_*